hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 5001

-And [they will have] maidens of wide gorgeous eyes,
+And [they will have] maidens with wide gorgeous eyes,

 # 5002